 Beans, Snap.
 Pick snap beans when they are still able to snap when bent.
 Pick snap beans before the seeds have begun to fill out the pods.
 These pods will be tender, moist, and succulent.
 Time from sowing until harvest will vary with variety.
 Bush snap beans are usually ready for harvest in 8 weeks, pole snap beans in 9 weeks.

 Beans, Green Shell.
 Pick shell beans when the beans inside the pods are fully formed (open one to see) but before the pods begin to deteriorate.
 Bush shell beans are usually ready for harvest 9 to 10 weeks after sowing.

 Beans, Dry.
 Dry beans should be left on the vine to dry before harvest.
 Wait until the foliage has yellowed and withered and pods have become papery before picking.

 Beans, Lima.
 Pick lima beans when pods are fully formed in the pods.
-Bush Lima beans are usually ready in 9 to 10 weeks after sowing, pole Lima beans about 13 weeks after sowing.
+Bush Lima beans are usually ready in 9 to 10 weeks after sowing, and pole Lima beans about 13 weeks after sowing.

 Beets.
 Pull beets for their roots when they are less than 2 inches and not more than 3 inches across, usually eight to nine weeks after seeds have been sown.
 These beets will be most tender.
 Beets that stay in the ground too long will be tough and woody.
-To check beet size for harvest, push soil away from the top of the beet.
+To check beet size for harvest, push the soil away from the top of the beet.